 7. Evenflo Balance+ Wide Neck — Best Budget Pick (and Best to Prevent Nipple Confusion)

 At around $3-4 per bottle, the Evenflo Balance+ is the one I tell every new mom to try first.
-It’s the most affordable option on this list, and it’s the bottle our lactation consultant specifically recommended for preventing nipple confusion.
-Developed with pediatric feeding specialists, its naturally sloped nipple promotes a wide latch by providing a proper resting place for baby’s lips, reducing mouth fatigue during feeding.
+It’s the most affordable option on this list, and it’s also one of the bottles IBCLCs most frequently recommend for preventing nipple confusion.
+Its naturally sloped nipple promotes a wide latch by providing a proper resting place for baby’s lips, reducing mouth fatigue during feeding.

 The one-piece integrated Proflo vent prevents colic, gas, and fussiness — and since it’s all one piece, there’s nothing to disassemble or lose in the dishwasher.
-The included slow flow nipple has an intentionally slower flow rate to prevent chugging, allowing for a calm, paced feeding experience.
-And at this price, you won’t stress if one gets lost at daycare or grandma’s house — just toss another one in the diaper bag.
+The included slow flow nipple has an intentionally slower flow rate to prevent chugging.
+And at this price, you won’t stress if one gets lost at daycare or grandma’s house.

 Available in both plastic (5oz and 9oz) and tempered glass (6oz) versions.
-The glass version is a particularly great value for eco-conscious families.
+Evenflo has been trusted by families for over 100 years.

 • Best price at ~$3-4/bottle